nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   ### Step 9: Transfering Plates to the Curing Vacuum Oven

-  - Once the potting is finished put the encapsulated module into the vacumm oven to cure at 60˚C for 30 mins
+  - Once the modules have been encapsulated put them into the vacuum oven at 50 C for an hour to cure the encapsulant

   ### Step 10: Transfering Modules to the Carrier